 7.6.2 The Community Shares Standard Mark

-From a consumer protection perspective, the aim of the Standard Mark is to ensure that community share offers meet the following standards:
+From a consumer protection perspective, the aim of the Standard Mark is to ensure that community share offers meet the following standard:

 - The offer document and application form are easy to understand.

 - Consumers are provided with all the facts they need to make an informed decision.

 - The facts are supported by the annual accounts and/or business plan for the society.

 - Nothing in these documents is purposefully incorrect, confusing or misleading.